 The demanding nature of the average consumer is skyrocketing in an era of instant gratification.
 People want what they want and they want it NOW!
 That’s always been true to a certain extent in the hospitality industry.
 After all, customers are paying for service and they expect to get it.
 But they are now doing more than just comparing your organization to direct competitors.
 Customers comparing you to their experiences in general—particularly when it comes to digital interaction and speedy service is one of the challenges facing the hospitality industry today.

-As an example of this shift toward reliance on technology, statistics suggest almost 60% of hotel reservations are made online, with 65% of same-day reservations being made via smart phone.
+As an example of this shift toward reliance on technology, statistics suggest almost 60% of hotel reservations are made online, with 65% of same-day reservations being made via smartphone.
 Customers don’t expect to have to pick up a phone—and they will even complain about the number of keyboard strokes or mouse clicks required to complete an online booking!
-The restaurant industry is also feeling increased pressure to go digital, and even to change their business model to include to-go and delivery services for locations that were previously dine-in-only.
+The restaurant industry is also feeling more and more pressure to go digital.
+They even feel pressure to change their business model to include to-go and delivery services for locations that were previously dine-in-only.

 Hospitality and food service organizations should look for ways to use technology to improve the overall digital customer experience from on-site kiosks to their website and social presence.
 To start with, it’s essential to have someone monitoring all digital channels from review websites to Twitter, FaceBook, email, and beyond.
 Reputation management is the best practice for keeping customer satisfaction high and a valuable source of data and insights for future improvement.

 Internal customers (job candidates and employees) also have higher expectations for how they will interact with your organization.
 A mobile-friendly online application process, web-based onboarding, virtual training, and self-service tech, in general, will help attract savvy employees, get them ready for work faster, and help keep them engaged and satisfied over the long run.